-Ionizing radiation may be one of three types (alpha, beta, or gamma).
-Alpha particles can travel approximately one to two inches in air and can be blocked by a sheet of paper.
-Beta particles can travel 6-10 feet in air but can be blocked by a few millimeters of substance (i.e. clothing, glass, plastic, aluminum).
+Naturally occurring ionizing radiation may be one of three main types (alpha, beta or gamma).
+Alpha particles can travel approximately 1 to 2 inches in air and can be blocked by a sheet of paper.
+Beta particles can travel 6 to 10 feet in air but can be blocked by a few millimeters of substance (such as clothing, glass, plastic, aluminum).
 Gamma particles can travel the farthest but may be stopped with lead or concrete.